Perspectives: Anita Bueno

 Where do you think the profession needs to go from here?

 The profession has changed a lot since I started practicing, but one thing that has not been addressed much is the need for new business models that move away from billable hours.
-In many settings, resting is still a subversive act.
-Do you want a fast answer or a good answer?
-Fast is never better and rarely good.
-What if we let go of our overreliance on virtual tools and were permitted to slow down and allow for something new to emerge?
+Despite all the talk about self-care, in many settings, resting is still a subversive act.
+Do you want a fast response or a good response?
+Fast is sometimes necessary, but it's never better and rarely good.
+Getting to good answers starts by asking good questions.
+What if we created a professional environment that welcomed slowing down to allow for something new to emerge?
 What if we got our hands dirty and were a little messier and more connected to the land and the human and non-human people who build and maintain and use the spaces we create?
 What if we were to acknowledge the ways in which we are complicit in the culture of separation and othering, and then explore new, more creative and integrative ways of being?

 LAF's Perspectives interview series showcases landscape architects from diverse backgrounds and identities discussing how they came to the profession and where they see it heading.
 Any opinions expressed in this interview belong solely to the author.
 Their inclusion in this article does not reflect endorsement by LAF.